iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 #### Visualizing the output

 To get started, please build it using the instructions provided in the [display test app README](https://github.com/imodeljs/imodeljs/blob/master/test-apps/display-test-app/README.md)

-Once the application is built and running, use the briefcase icon to open the output from the connector.
+Once the application is built and running, use the briefcase icon to open the output from the Connector.
+Some of the [frontend developer tools](https://www.npmjs.com/package/@bentley/frontend-devtools/v/1.5.0) are also useful to analyze the data.
+E.g. fdt inspect element.

 ### Logs